European shares muted as investors assess virus risks

 The bank cut its benchmark lending rate on Thursday, but broader concerns about the business impact of the fast-spreading virus led global equity markets lower.

-Swedish radiation therapy equipment maker Elekta AB (EKTAb.ST) slid to the bottom of the STOXX 600 index after reporting quarterly operating profit growth below estimates and a fall in new orders in the United States.
+Swedish radiation therapy equipment maker Elekta AB slid to the bottom of the STOXX 600 index after reporting quarterly operating profit growth below estimates and a fall in new orders in the United States.
+(Reporting by Sagarika Jaisinghani in Bengaluru; Editing by Shounak Dasgupta)